mattetti/merb-book/book-content/en/5-merb-more/1-authentication.markdown

 By default the slice will load the password\_form and the basic\_auth strategies

-Views and strategies can be customized as exlained in the Authenticated Hello World example.
+Views and strategies can be customized as explained in the Authenticated Hello World example.